SkillsFundingAgency/das-apim-endpoints/README.md

 }
 ```

-* Start the API project `SFA.DAS.ApprenticeFeedback.Api`
+* Start the API project `SFA.DAS.ApprenticeFeedback.Api`.
 Starting the API will load up a Swagger UI with all of the available operations.

 ### EPAO Register